-Spousal support, previously called alimony, is money paid to one’s former spouse for his or her support.
-The court considers the following factors in awarding spousal support:
+Spousal support, also called alimony, is money paid to one’s former spouse for his or her support.
+Courts in Michigan consider the following factors in awarding alimony:

-A judgment of divorce must award spousal support, expressly reserve the question, or state that neither party is entitled to spousal support.
-Spousal support may be modified on a showing of a change in circumstances that warrants modification, unless your judgment indicates that spousal support is non-modifiable.
-Spousal support is usually paid through the Friend of the Court office but may be a direct pay if the parties agree.
+A judgment of divorce must award alimony, expressly reserve the question, or state that neither party is entitled to alimony.
+Alimony may be modified on a showing of a change in circumstances that warrants modification, unless your judgment indicates that alimony is non-modifiable.
+Alimony is usually paid through the Friend of the Court office but may be a direct payment if the parties agree.
 Contact the expert Muskegon family law attorneys and divorce lawyers at Gielow Groom Terpstra & McEvoy’s local Muskegon law firm for additional information or assistance with an alimony dispute in Muskegon, Grand Haven, Spring Lake, Grand Rapids, or elsewhere in West Michigan.